skellis46/slipbox/pressure, stress and strain - the body in time.md

 ## a brief aside

 {**.yud**} There's an Artificial Intelligence theorist Eliezer Yudkowsky who is best known for creating the term "friendly artificial intelligence."
 In his blogging days he used to include what he called _meditations_ or "puzzles" for readers to think through.[@yudkowsky-2012-useful n.p.]
 I'm going to steal Yudkowsky's idea but with two different purposes in mind.
 The first is to recognise that time in this online space -- a webinar -- is experienced as a different kind of time with different kinds of pressures, affordances and limits; and to acknowledge that how I choreograph this space-time makes a difference to how you experience it.
 The second is to provoke specific reflections from you.
-Each meditation will last 1 minute, and each will give you a chance to rest, reflect, note or drift as you prefer.
+Each meditation will last 1 minute, and each will give you the viewer a chance to reflect, note or drift as you prefer.
 I imagine some of you might even flick over to check your email -- maybe something important has arrived.
 You.
 Never.
 Know.

 ---